btskinner/rworkshop/_modules/syntax.md

 ### RStudio

-[RStudio](https://www.rstudio.com) does most everything R-related well and with little fuss, so it’s a great all-around IDE for most R users.
-We will use it in this workshop.
+[RStudio](https://www.rstudio.com) does most everything R-related well and with little fuss, so it’s a great all-around program for using R. We will use it in this workshop.

 > #### Quick exercise
 >